jun-jie-sun/jun-jie-sun.github.io/_pages/cv.md

 * Skill 4: Data Analysis and Visualization (Origin, SPSS)
 * Skill 5: Experimental Operations
 * Skill 5: Other Skills (MS Office, Video Production and Editing)
-* More skills in development...
+* More skills in development to meet your needs...

 Publications
 ======